rschristopher/ischristtrue.com/src/modern-views/schisms.md

 This splintering of protestantism never ceased and continues now into our modern age.
 There are now tens of thousands of different "Christian" sects.
 In fact, a modern protestant is likely to experience a schism even at their own local church, which are usually anchored only by a popular pastor.
-It's important to understand that this splintering is a continuation of the great schism of 1054 and feeds into the continuous destructive revolutions of our [modern worldview](index.md).
+It's important to understand that this splintering is a continuation of the great schism of AD 1054 and feeds into the continuous destructive revolutions of our [modern worldview](index.md).

 !!! info "Timeline of Major Schisms"